-2. The student will have a complete understanding of the adaptive information processing model (AIP) and its relevance to EMDR.
+2. The student will be able to explain the adaptive information processing model (AIP) and its relevance to EMDR.

-3. The student will have a complete understanding of the components of the memory as used in EMDR treatment.
+3. The student will identify the components of the memory as used in EMDR treatment.

-4. The student will have a complete understanding of the 8 phases of EMDR therapy.
+4. The student will be able to explain of the 8 phases of EMDR therapy.

-5. The student will have a complete understanding of the criteria for the selection of an EMDR client.
-They will know what client is a good candidate for EMDR and which clients may be at risk during trauma therapy and may need more preparation.
+5. The student will be able to identify the criteria for the selection of an EMDR client.
+They will recognize which client is a good candidate for EMDR and which clients may be at risk during trauma therapy and may need more preparation.

-6. The student will have a thorough understanding of how to gather a history and develop an EMDR treatment plan for complex cases.
+6. The student will be able to gather a history and develop an EMDR treatment plan for complex cases.

-7. The student will know the difference between treating PTSD and treating trauma.
+7. The student will be able to differentiate between treating PTSD and treating trauma.